sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 ![Snowflake URL](images/10.png)

 !!! warning
     If you format your URL incorrectly the SSO login will not work.
-Please read the [Account Identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier#non-vps-account-locator-formats-by-cloud-platform-and-regionr) documentation to learn how to format your URL based on your snowflake service provider and location.
+Please read the [Account Identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier#non-vps-account-locator-formats-by-cloud-platform-and-regionr) documentation to learn how to format your URL based on your snowflake service provider and server location.

 In the Basic SAML Configuration section, configure the Snowflake URL your users use to access your Snowflake account and also again but follow it with ``/fed/login``.
 ![Edit SAML config](images/08.jpeg)